Deformations of Dolbeault cohomology classes: Introduction

 As to obstructed deformations, we will study the examples provided by Nakamura~\cite{Nak75} in Section~\ref{Examples of obstructed deformations and the jumping phenomena}.
-We show that the Hodge number decreases at $X_t$ if and only if either there are nontrivial obstructions or $\dim\ker f_t> 0$.
-This gives a precise explanation to the jumping phenomenon, see~\cite{Ye08,Ye10,Wav73,Kle71} for related works on this topic.
-Note that the techniques developed in this paper provides a new method to compute the Dolbeault cohomology for small deformations of compact complex manifolds.
+The theory developed in this paper gives a precise explanation to the jumping phenomenon, see~\cite{Ye08,Ye10,Wav73,Kle71} for related works on this topic.
+Note that the techniques employed in this article provides a new method to compute the Dolbeault cohomology for small deformations of compact complex manifolds.
 Compare~\cite{AK17b}.